AaltoML/kalman-jax/README.md

 - allow user to feed in test locations during prediction
 - extend to multi-output/multi-dimensional case
 - make predict() method automatically return test NLPD
-- make it so that when a filtering method is chosen, run_model() only runs the forward filter
+- make it so that when a filtering method is chosen, run() only runs the forward filter
 - implement getters and setters for parameters that involve softplus mapping
 - PL marginal likelihood approximation
 - sort out intialisation of likelihood model